Italian Island Struggles As Migrant Surge Doubles Population

 Critical situation

-For years, Lampedusa's so-called migrant "hotspot" has struggled to cope with the numbers arriving, with humanitarian organisations reporting a lack of water, food and medical care.
+For years, Lampedusa's so-called migrant“hotspot” has struggled to cope with the arrivals, with humanitarian organisations reporting a lack of water, food and medical care.

 “The situation is certainly complex and gradually, we are trying to return to normality,” Francesca Basile, head of migration for the Italian Red Cross, said on Thursday morning.

-She said that "despite the critical situation, we still tried to distribute cots to people to prevent them sleeping out in the open".
+“Despite the critical situation, we still tried to distribute cots to people to prevent them sleeping out in the open,” she said.

 “We provided everyone with food and distributed dinner last night and today too everyone will receive what they need.”